rss logo

 root@host:~# journalctl -k --grep="INPUT|OUTPUT|FORWARD"

-If legitimate traffic is detected, simply add new nftables rules, as we did for the SSH service.
+If any legitimate traffic appears, simply add the corresponding nftables rules, as we did earlier for the SSH service.

-At this stage, we should have created all the rules we need to allow legitimate traffic.
-Now it's time to secure our configuration by modifying the behavior of our “log prefix” rules from accept to drop.
+At this point, all necessary rules to allow legitimate traffic should be in place.
+The next step is to tighten security by changing the behavior of the “log prefix” rules from accept to drop.

 #!/usr/bin/nft -f